chemgymrl/chemgymrl/docs/Lab_tutorial.md

-From above we see that the extract_action is loading the extraction bench with the 'WurtzExtract-v1' environment, the 0th vessel (as seen above) and a random agent
+From above we see that the extract_action is loading the extraction bench with the 'WurtzExtract-v1' environment, the 0th vessel (as seen above), and a random agent

 ```python